Vinicius-PR/Vinicius-PR/README.md

  ---

 + 🏡 I live in a small city called Resende Costa; State Minas Gerais
 + 🤓 I'm currently... 'cough, cough'...
-I'm awalys Studying about about programming and technologies.
+I'm awalys Studying about programming and technologies.
 + 🧐 Focused in getting better than I was yesterday.
 + 🤖 I have a wish: To join your team of dev.
 Do you have a spot?
 O.O